dooboolab-community/react-native-iap/README.md

 ## Announcement

 React Native IAP hook is out.
 You can see [medium post](https://medium.com/dooboolab/announcing-react-native-iap-hooks-96c7ffd3f19a) on how to use it.
-This is currently available in recent package.
-The `master` branch is currently heading to recent package and previous version is in `stable` branch which can be installed via `react-native-iap@stable`.
+This is currently available in `next` package from `react-native-iap@next`.
+The `master` branch is currently heading to `stable` package and `next` version is in `next` branch.

 The `react-native-iap` module hasn't been maintained well recently.
 We are thinking of participating again and make the module healthier.
 Please refer to [2021 Maintenance plan](https://github.com/dooboolab/react-native-iap/issues/1241) and share with us how you or your organization is using it.
 Happy new year 🎉